Quiet Quitting: A proper guide to a very real trend

 When you respect boundaries and show your employees you appreciate the work they put in, they’re much more likely to go the extra mile when it’s needed — instead of just checking out.

-Meet The People Operating System
+Meet the People Operating System

 WATCH: Get to know Personio in three minutes